Medical expert of the article

 Placenta previa is a certain complication during pregnancy.

 The placenta is a round, smooth organ that forms during pregnancy to provide the fetus with nutrients and oxygen.
-It is formed immediately after the fertilization of the egg on the inner wall of the uterus and with the normal course of pregnancy far enough from the cervix.
+It forms immediately after fertilization of the egg on the inner wall of the uterus and, in a normal pregnancy, is quite far from the cervix.
 But sometimes it happens that it partially or completely covers the cervix.
-In this case, the diagnosis is a placenta previa.
+In this case, the diagnosis is placenta previa.

-What triggers placenta previa and how to reduce the risk of developing this pathology?
+What causes placenta previa and how to reduce the risk of developing this pathology?

-The reasons for the development of placenta praevia have not yet been established, but experts agree that the prevention of this pathology includes a reduction in risk factors, although some of them can not be controlled.
+The causes of placenta previa have not yet been established, but experts agree that prevention of this pathology includes reducing risk factors, although some of them cannot be controlled.

 - smoking during pregnancy;

-- operations on the uterus in the past that could change the shape of the uterus - scraping the uterine cavity, myomectomy;
+- previous operations on the uterus that could change the shape of the uterus - curettage of the uterine cavity, myomectomy;

 - 5 or more pregnancies;